-Observe how they interact with you after the random act of kindness and record it with pictures or words.
+Observe how they interact with you after the random act of kindness and record it (with pictures or words).

-After you changed your behavior by performing a random act of kindness for five days, how did the family interactions change?
+After you changed your behavior by performing a random act of kindness for five days, did the family interactions change at all?
+If so, how?

 A fractal is an object made of smaller versions of itself - a pattern within a pattern.
 Interactions with nature reveal many fractals - snowflakes, lightning bolts, leaves, and more.
 Walk with an adult to collect leaves.
 Choose 1 leaf.
 Measure 4 fractal levels: stem, large veins branching off the stem, medium veins branching off the large, small veins branching off the medium.
 Order the measurements using >,<, or =.
 Using fractions, describe how the level lengths compare.
 Using your measurements, draw the leaf showing all 4 levels.
 Repeat with another leaf.
 How do your measurements compare?
 What do you observe about leaf fractals?

-Source: http://mathengaged.org/resources/activities/ art-projects/fractal-leaf-art/
+Source: http://mathengaged.org/resources/activities/art-projects/fractal-leaf-art/

-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS